Apocalyptic and post-apocalyptic fiction: Video games

 Abomination: The Nemesis Project (1999) takes place in 1999 after the United States has been almost wiped out by a deadly plague.
 The disease started on the East Coast, and communication with the West Coast ceased within 72 hours.
 The last few groups of survivors stopped broadcasting after six days, and the overwhelming majority of the country's population has been wiped out.
 The player leads a team of eight genetically altered supersoldiers to defeat an infestation of a global genetic plague which slowly turns into a superorganism.

 The Left 4 Dead series (first released in 2008) is set in the days after a pandemic outbreak of a viral strain transforms the majority of the population into zombie-like feral creatures.
 The games follow the adventures of four survivors attempting to reach safe houses and military rescue while fending off the attacking hordes.

 Zero Escape: Virtue's Last Reward (2012) takes place years after an artificial virus, called Radical-6, was released, exterminating almost all of humanity.
-The sequel Zero Escape: Zero Time Dilemma (2016) details the events that lead to the virus being released.
+The sequel, Zero Escape: Zero Time Dilemma (2016) details the events that lead to the virus being released.

 Plague Inc. (2012) focuses not on the survival of humanity after or during an apocalypse, but rather on controlling the disease or creature responsible for the destruction of humanity.

 The Last of Us (2013) revolves around the premise of a mutated Cordyceps fungus spreading to humans, resulting in the deterioration of society within the United States.
-DLC The Last of Us: Left Behind (2014) takes place months before Ellie meets Joel.
-The sequel The Last of Us Part II (2020) continues the story of Joel and Ellie 5 years after the first game.
+The DLC The Last of Us: Left Behind (2014) takes place months before Ellie meets Joel.
+The sequel The Last of Us Part II (2020) continues the story of Joel and Ellie five years after the first game.